HsingHaoLiang/cal_prop/README.md

 - Pandas 1.3.5
 - openpyxl 3.1.3

-A fully reproducible Conda environment is provided.
+A tested Conda environment file is provided for reproducible installation.

 ---